How to Conduct a Website Content Audit: A Step-by-Step Guide

 Did you know that over 90% of online content gets zero traffic from Google?
 That means most websites are filled with pages that just sit there, unseen and unused.
 A website content audit is your chance to change that.

 Think of it as a spring cleaning for your digital space—eliminating outdated posts, fixing weak pages, and revamping content to attract and engage the right audience.
-This blog will help you identify what’s working, what’s dragging you down, and how to turn your website into a conversion machine.
-If you're serious about boosting SEO, driving more traffic, and keeping visitors hooked, here is your website content audit checklist!
+This comprehensive guide will help you identify what's working, what's dragging you down, and how to turn your website into a conversion machine.
+If you're serious about boosting SEO, driving more traffic, and keeping visitors hooked, follow this complete website content audit checklist.

 Understanding Content Audit vs. SEO Audit

-Content and SEO audit work well together—great content won’t rank without solid SEO, and strong SEO won’t help weak content.
+Content and SEO audits work well together—great content won't rank without solid SEO, and strong SEO won't help weak content.
 A full website optimization plan should include both to maximize traffic and engagement.
-Let's examine the differences.

 Setting Goals for Your Content Audit